Derek Watt: Professional career

+Pre-draft

 Pro Football Focus rated Watt the second-best fullback in the 2016 draft overall, and he also received the second-best blocking grade among fullbacks in the draft.

-San Diego/Los Angeles Chargers
+San Diego / Los Angeles Chargers

-Watt was drafted by the San Diego Chargers in the sixth round (198th overall) in the 2016 NFL Draft.
-He made his NFL debut in the season opener against the Kansas City Chiefs.
-Two weeks later, against the Indianapolis Colts, he had his first professional reception, which went for six yards.
-On October 30, against the Denver Broncos, he had a 53-yard reception.
-Overall, in his rookie season, he played in all 16 games and had four receptions for 83 receiving yards.
-In the 2017 season, he appeared in all 16 games and had six carries for 24 rushing yards to go along with two receptions for 35 receiving yards.
-In the 2018 season, he appeared in all 16 games and had four carries for 11 rushing yards to go along with one reception for two yards.
-In the 2019 season, Watt appeared in all 16 games, started two, and recorded a rushing touchdown to go along with three receptions for 32 receiving yards.
+Watt was drafted by the San Diego Chargers in the sixth round (198th overall) in the 2016 NFL draft.
+In the 2019 season, Watt appeared in all 16 games and recorded a rushing touchdown against the Jacksonville Jaguars.
+He played for the Chargers from 2016 to 2019.
+He contributed as a running back, fullback, and in a special teams role.

 Pittsburgh Steelers

-On March 26, 2020, Watt signed a three-year, $9.75 million deal with the Pittsburgh Steelers, reuniting with his brother T. J. On December 21, 2020, he was knocked out as a gunner as he was concussed after being blocked into former Badgers teammate Alex Erickson on a punt return.
-After spending the whole season with zero yards on offense, Watt ran his first rushing plays with the Steelers in the Wild Card game.
-During week 8 of the 2022 season at the Philadelphia Eagles, Watt caught a one-yard touchdown on a throw from wide receiver Chase Claypool.
+On March 26, 2020, Watt signed a three-year, $9.75 million deal with the Pittsburgh Steelers.
+Signing with the Steelers made Watt a teammate of his younger brother T. J., an outside linebacker.
+In Week 2, against the Denver Broncos, Watt blocked a punt that resulted in a safety.
+On December 21, 2020, he was knocked out as a gunner as he was concussed after being blocked into former Badgers teammate Alex Erickson on a punt return.
+After spending the whole season mainly on a special teams role with zero yards on offense, Watt ran his first rushing plays with the Steelers in the Wild Card Round against the Cleveland Browns.

+In the 2021 season, Watt appeared in all 17 games and started four.

+During Week 8 of the 2022 season at the Philadelphia Eagles, Watt caught a one-yard touchdown on a throw from wide receiver Chase Claypool.
+In the 2022 season, Watt appeared in all 17 games and started three.
+He continued to contribute as a fullback and on special teams.

+After not being signed to a team for the 2023 season, he announced his retirement from football via Instagram on March 12, 2024.

 Personal life

 Watt married Gabriella Justin in 2018.
-The couple's first child, son Logan James Watt, was born in February 2019,and their second son, Brayden George Watt, was born in December 2020.
+The couple's first child, Logan James Watt, was born in February 2019, Their second son, Brayden George Watt, was born in December 2020.
+On April 25, 2025, the couple’s first daughter, Isabella Grace Watt, was born.

 In 2020, Watt appeared in a Subway commercial with his brothers J. J. and T. J. along with their parents John and Connie.
-Derek, J. J. and T. J. are also the hosts for the TV show Ultimate Tag.
+Derek, J. J. and T. J. were also the hosts for the TV show Ultimate Tag.